Step 1. Find a suitable setup space (spare room, garage, etc)

 CDM: Have lot of wavelengths outside the PAR range, but more wavelengths inside the PAR range than Plasma lights.
 With the right reflector and bulbs, you can sometimes use a CDM as a main grow light. (read more here)

 You don’t have to use a supplemental grow light, but you'll get far better results if you do.

 Choosing A Grow LightWhen choosing a light, you need to be realistic about:

 The light’s power consumption rate (and your budget)

 How much space is available in your setup (your grow space will need to support the light)

 Top Tip: Run Lights at Night a lot of growers have their lights on during the night and their lights off during the day.Why?
 Because it’s cheaper:

 On economy 7 tariffs, the cost of electricity is less during the night.

 Lights produce heat, and night times are cooler - it costs less to maintain the right temperature

-To make checks and carry out tasks in your grow room during the day when the lights are most likely to be switched off, we recommend using an Active Eye Head Lamp.
+To make checks and carry out tasks in your grow room during the day when the lights are most likely to be switched off, we recommend using a Head lamp.